This PDF is the current document as it appeared on Public Inspection on 10/21/2014 at 08:45 am.

-The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) invites the general public and other Federal agencies to comment upon this proposed revision of a currently approved information collection.
-In accordance with the Paperwork Reduction Act (PRA) of 1995, this information collection notice is published in the Federal Register to obtain comments for 60 days regarding the nature of the information collection, the categories of respondents, the estimated burden (i.e., the time, effort, and resources used by the respondents to respond), the estimated cost to the respondent, and the actual information collection instruments.
-During this 60-day period USCIS will be evaluating whether to revise the Form I-360.
-Should USCIS decide to revise the Form I-360 it will advise the public when it publishes the 30-day notice in the Federal Register in accordance with the PRA.
-The public will then have 30-days to comment on any revisions to the Form I-360.
+The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) invites the general public and other Federal agencies to comment upon this proposed revision of a currently approved collection of information.
+In accordance with the Paperwork Reduction Act (PRA) of 1995, the information collection notice is published in the Federal Register to obtain comments regarding the nature of the information collection, the categories of respondents, the estimated burden (i.e., the time, effort, and resources used by the respondents to respond), the estimated cost to the respondent, and the actual information collection instruments.

 The address listed in this notice should only be used to submit comments concerning this information collection.
 Please do not submit requests for individual case status inquiries to this address.
 If you are seeking information about the status of your individual case, please check “My Case Status” online at: https://egov.uscis.gov/cris/Dashboard.do, or call the USCIS National Customer Service Center at 1-800-375-5283.